 Time to slow your roll: Turtles are on the move for nesting season

-Spring brings with it a flurry of activity among wildlife, and turtles are no exception.
-In fact, turtle mating season is just around the corner, with many turtles laying eggs between mid-May and early July.
+Spring brings with it a flurry of activity among wildlife, and slow as they may be, turtles are no exception.
+In fact, turtle mating season is just around the corner, with many turtles laying eggs between May and early July.

 Any permanent bodies of water will have turtles living in them.
 That means most all of the forest preserves have turtles within them, and they can be found in and around many homes and neighborhoods as well.
-At this time of year, turtle nests can often be seen along the trails at the preserves.
+Turtle nests can often be seen along the trails at the preserves.
 The nests are typically flask-shaped holes, which the females scoop out of the soft ground with their back feet, according to the Illinois Department of Natural Resources.